 But what if those integrated assessment models are wrong?

 A 2021 Working Paper from Oxford University suggested that historically, the integrated assessment models used to produce global pathway scenarios – like those used in the National Academy and IPCC reports – have repeatedly underestimated deployment rates for renewable energy technologies, and overestimated their cost.
-The authors of the report, including Oxford Professor Dr. Doyne Farmer, who sat down with Climate Now to discuss the research (subscribe to our podcast to hear that interview when it is released), estimate that given the observed exponential increase in deployment of renewable energy technologies (solar, wind, batteries and hydrogen), the global energy system could reach “near-net-zero” in 25 years.
+The authors of the report, including Oxford Professor Dr. Doyne Farmer, who sat down with Climate Now to discuss the research (Episode 56), estimate that given the observed exponential increase in deployment of renewable energy technologies (solar, wind, batteries and hydrogen), the global energy system could reach “near-net-zero” in 25 years.
 If the remaining CO2 could be mopped up with nature-based NETs like improved forestry and agricultural practices that secure CO2 in vegetation (Episode 20) or soils (Episode 53), then would technology-based NETs like CCS become obsolete before they are even implemented at scale?
 Maybe.
 But decarbonization pathways involve a lot of moving, integrated parts.
 Either all of them have to perform at or above their expected level, or redundancy needs to be built into the plan.
 In addition, in order to expand renewable energy to the extent needed, there will need to be grid expansions as well, and policies will need to enable these changes.
 Some policies restrict the expansion of renewable energy, despite the fact that it may be cheaper.

 The economic case for NETs

 “Whether or not it makes economic sense is up to us.
 We decide that.” – Dr. Julio Friedmann, Columbia University, Episode 17